-When properly cared for, your new THERMADOR PROFESSIONAL[®] range has been designed to be a safe, reliable appliance.
+When properly cared for, your new THERMADOR PROFESSIONAL® range has been designed to be a safe, reliable appliance.
 However, use extreme care when using this restaurant caliber range as this type of appliance provides intense heat.
 When using kitchen appliances, basic safety precautions must be followed, including the following:

-Read this Use and Care Guide carefully before using your new range, to reduce the risk of fire, electrical shock, or injury to persons.
+Read this Use and Care Guide carefully before using your new range to reduce the risk of fire, electrical shock, or injury to persons.

 Insure proper installation and servicing.
-Follow the installation instructions provided with this product.
+Follow the Installation Manual provided with this product.
 Have the range installed and electrically grounded by a qualified technician.

-Have the installer show you where the electric circuit breaker and the gas supply shut off valve are located so you know how and where to turn off the gas and electricity to the range.
+Have the installer show you where the gas supply shut-off valve is located so that you know how and where to turn off the gas to the range.